 Aprielle Wills is a CUNY Urban Food Policy Fellow and incoming doctoral student at CUNY School of Public Health in the department of epidemiology.
 Aprielle has over nine years of experience in applied epidemiology and public health research.
 Her research interests include the intersection of disease, nutrition, and health inequities in urban minority populations.
 She received her BS in Biology at Hampton University and MPH in Epidemiology and Global Health from the Columbia University Mailman School of Public Health.

-Emma Vignola is a CUNY Urban Food Policy Fellow and first-year doctoral student at the CUNY School of Public Health in the Department of Community Health and Social Sciences.
-She has worked in developmental research among women and children in the U.S., South Africa, Mexico, and Peru, and in capacity building among public sector health officials in Mali, Malawi, Mozambique, and Tanzania.
-Her research interests include political determinants of health inequity, critical theory, complex systems approaches, and participatory strategies in public health research and practice.
-She earned a BA in Behavioral Neuroscience from Barnard College and an MSPH in Global Disease Epidemiology and Control from Johns Hopkins School of Public Health.
+Emma Vignola is a CUNY Urban Food Policy Fellow and doctoral student at the CUNY School of Public Health in Community Health and Social Sciences.
+She has worked in child health research and in public health workforce training both in the US and internationally.
+Her research interests include comparative approaches in urban health, critical theory, and political determinants of health inequities, especially work-related health inequities.
+She earned a BA in Neuroscience from Barnard College and an MSPH in International Health and Epidemiology from Johns Hopkins School of Public Health.